aam29dc/batch_curl_bot/README.md

 ## batch curl bot
-Opens words.txt, shuffles the entries (using a .ps1 script), chooses a random search engine (out of the 4),<br>
+-Opens words.txt, shuffles the entries (using a .ps1 script), chooses a random search engine (out of the 5),<br>
-Simulates queries at the homepage.
+-Simulates queries at the homepage.
 Each search term/word is different from the last.<br>
-If last search engine is the same, it skips the homepage query.<br>
+-If last search engine is the same, it skips the homepage query.<br>
-Attempted to appear as if a real user is browsing, to self DoS, check ISP rate-limiting features, and check search engine anti-bot features.<br>
+-Attempted to appear as if a real user is browsing, to self DoS, check ISP rate-limiting features, and check search engine anti-bot features.<br>

 ### search.bat
-contains the script to query with curl<br>
+-contains the script to query with curl<br>

 ### launch.bat
-launch 10 instances of search.bat<br>
+-launch 10 instances of search.bat<br>

 ### count.bat
-count how many instances of cmd.exe you have running<br>
+-count how many instances of cmd.exe you have running<br>

 #### response.log (effective url)
 ````